AeonDesktop/Project/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Before you start**
-Please note, Aeon Desktop is a volunteer-led project that believes Open Source is most sustainable when development is primarily self-driven contributions.
+Please note, Aeon Desktop is a volunteer-led project that believes Open Source is most sustainable when development is primarily through self-driven contributions.
 Volunteers are more productive when they're taking care of issues they directly want to see addressed.
 Therefore, we'd much rather see & help you fix this issue rather than read this request.

 If you do leave this request, please be prepared that it may not be addressed in a timely manner, as we will prioritise other issues first.